johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 Cardano’s network is a cutting edge, self-organizing network.
 It includes block producing nodes, relay nodes connecting the network and supporting nodes like Daedalus full node wallets, exchange nodes, etc. The network binds all these nodes together.
 The SPOs run the block producing nodes which isolate themselves from the network using relays, which talk directly with the rest of the network.
 The relays take care of the overall network connectivity.

-A deeper dive into the intricacies around the techniques and mini-protocols involved is in the documentation.
-Some of the innovative tools used by IOG include IOsim, an open-source Haskell package which allows IOG to stress test the network with heavy network traffic to help them run simulations of rare large-scale events.
+A deeper dive into the intricacies around the techniques and mini-protocols involved is in the documentation.[^78] Some of the innovative tools used by IOG include IOsim,[^79] an open-source Haskell package which allows IOG to stress test the network with heavy network traffic to help them run simulations of rare large-scale events.

-The network is also parametrically polymorphic, meaning there is a degree of separation of the network layer from the rest of the cardano-node code.
+The network is also parametrically polymorphic,[^80] meaning there is a degree of separation of the network layer from the rest of the cardano-node code.
 This allows the ledger and consensus layers to be developed independently of the node code, so critical updates to the network and node don’t need to happen at the same time.

-All connections are multiplexed which means combining a series of mini protocols into a single Transmission Control Protocol (TCP) connection channel.
+All connections are multiplexed[^81] which means combining a series of mini protocols into a single Transmission Control Protocol (TCP) connection channel.
 This has three benefits: bidirectional peer communication (any peer may commence communication with no constraints since both parties have read and write rights inside the same channel), and improved node-to-node communication without compromising performance.
 It also makes troubleshooting easier as you have less connections.

-The P2P governor keeps track of connections and which peers are active and doing well.
+The P2P governor[^82] keeps track of connections and which peers are active and doing well.
 It optimizes network speed and reliability on an hourly basis.
 Peers are divided into three kinds:

 - **cold peers**: peers that are known of, but where there is no established connection
 - **warm peers**: where a connection is established but it is used only for network measurements and not for any application-level consensus protocols
 - **hot peers**: peers where the connection is actively used for the application-level consensus protocols.

-IOG’s Technology Manager Kevin Hammond gave a clever analogy during his ScotFest talk:
+IOG’s Technology Manager Kevin Hammond gave a clever analogy during his ScotFest talk:[^83]

 > By hot connections, what I mean is me, and the people in this room are hot connections.
 Warm connections are the people watching me on YouTube, you're not active in this room at this point in time, but you could be very shortly, if you come to Edinburgh… Cold connections, those who are not yet connected, but we’re aware of, people who aren't watching the YouTube video live but will watch it later.
 The cold connections may become (promoted) to warm connections when they watch the YouTube video, and then perhaps (promoted) to hot connections at some point in the future…this is the fundamental concept that we are using with the p2p governor system

 **P2P roadmap**

 To get to a self-organizing, fully automated, decentralized P2P network, the network needs to pass through the following four phases.
-This strategy was not drawn up on the back of a beer mat but based on deep technical research beyond the scope of this beginners’ book.
+This strategy was not drawn up on the back of a beer mat but based on deep technical research[^84] beyond the scope of this beginners’ book.

 ![alt text](https://github.com/johnnygreeney/CardanoForTheMasses/blob/main/images/p2p1.png "P2P roadmap 1")